Jakebehler/Capstone-Project/README.md

 # Predicting Bank Customer Churn with Gradient Boosting

 ## Project Overview
-- This project focuses on analyzing and predicting customer churn for a bank.
-The primary objective was to build a machine learning model that accurately identifies customers most likely to leave, allowing the bank to implement targeted retention strategies.
-- The analysis involved extensive Exploratory Data Analysis (EDA), testing multiple models, and diagnosing data leakage to deliver a high-value, realistic predictive solution.
+- Developed an end-to-end machine learning pipeline to identify high-risk bank customers.
+This project demonstrates the transition from raw data exploration to a deployed predictive tool, specifically highlighting the importance of data integrity and feature validation.

 ## Key Finding & Model Diagnosis
-- Initial Challenge : The first goal was predicting Customer Tenure (years with the bank) using various regression models.
-The models consistently failed (r^2 ~ 0), indicating no simple linear or non-linear relationship between features and tenure.
-- The Pivot: The objective was successfully shifted to the binary classification task: predicting Customer Exited (Churn).
+- The Pivot: Discovered that predicting "Tenure" was not statistically viable (R^2 ≈0), leading to a strategic pivot toward Binary Classification (Churn).
-- Feature Leakage Detected: Initial classification models (Logistic Regression, Random Forest) achieved near-perfect accuracy (~ 99.9%).
-Diagnosis revealed a strong collinearity (0.996 correlation) between the target variable (Exited) and the feature Complain.
-This implied the "Complain" feature was likely recorded at the time of exit, rendering the perfect model useless for pre-exit prediction.
-- Final, Robust Model: After dropping the confounding Complain feature, the Gradient Boosting Classifier delivered a strong, realistic performance:
-- Accuracy: ~86%
+- Feature Leakage Diagnosis: Identified a 0.996 correlation between Exited and Complain.
+Recognizing this as data leakage (complaints logged at exit) prevented the deployment of a "perfect" but useless model.
+- Final Model: Deployed a Gradient Boosting Classifier achieving ~86% Accuracy and 75% Precision for churn prediction.
 - With 75% precision (Predicting Churn), the bank can accurately target high-risk customers with retention offers while minimizing resources spent on customers who weren't actually going to leave.
 - This model provides high, actionable insight for the bank.